-Security of persons and property, which primarily supports the operations of the police and fire departments accounted for \$7,070,868 of the total expenses of the City.
-These expenses were partially funded by \$349,248 in direct charges to users of the services and \$555,188 in operating grants and contributions.
-Transportation expenses totaled \$1,159,463.
-Transportation expenses were partially funded by \$6,749 in direct charges to users of the services, \$763,737 in operating grants and contributions and \$224,426 in capital grants and contributions.
+Security of persons and property, which primarily supports the operations of the police and fire departments accounted for \$847,291 of the total expenses of the City.
+These expenses were partially funded by \$452,534 in direct charges to users of the services and \$152,713 in operating grants and contributions.
+Transportation expenses totaled \$1,427,986.
+Transportation expenses were partially funded by \$4,144 in direct charges to users of the services and \$791,146 in operating grants and contributions.

-The state and federal government contributed to the City a total of \$2,578,055 in operating grants and contributions and \$224,426 in capital grants and contributions.
+The state and federal government contributed to the City a total of \$1,043,511 in operating grants and contributions.
 These revenues are restricted to a particular program or purpose.
-Of the total operating grants and contributions, \$555,188 subsidized security of persons and property programs, \$1,144,018 subsidized community environment programs and \$763,737 subsidized transportation programs.
-Of the capital grants and contributions, \$224,426 subsidized transportation programs.
+Of the total operating grants and contributions, \$152,713 subsidized security of persons and property programs, \$791,146 subsidized transportation programs and \$25,725 subsidized public health and welfare programs.

-General revenues totaled \$10,201,199 and amounted to 75.16% of total governmental revenues.
-These revenues primarily consist of property and income tax revenue of \$8,887,018.
-The other primary sources of general revenues is grants and entitlements not restricted to specific programs, including local government revenue, making up \$334,107 and miscellaneous revenues of \$671,910.
+General revenues totaled \$8,605,301 and amounted to 83.09% of total governmental revenues.
+These revenues primarily consist of property and income tax revenue of \$7,340,111.
+The other primary sources of general revenues is grants and entitlements not restricted to specific programs, including local government revenue, making up \$360,501 and miscellaneous revenues of \$894,579.